God transformed me, even when I didn’t know I needed transforming. He started while I was still in the Catholic Church.

 Toward that end, God transformed me by using two things to get His Word into me.
 One was a person; the other was a situation.

-Joanne and I attended a three-evening parish retreat.
+In the mid-1980’s, Joanne and I attended a three-evening parish retreat.
 We had heard the speaker, a Catholic priest, at our church the previous Sunday, and were sufficiently impressed to attend the retreat for all three evenings.
 I remember he preached about John 3:16.
 One thing he said that really astonished me was that Jesus would have suffered and died on the cross even if I was the only person in the world!

 The real take-away for me was the astonishing revelation that the Bible was filled with principles that I could apply into my life.